conjurer-rich/fast-flow-flywheel/pages/who-its-for/whos-it-for-overview.md

 - Design structures that adapt over time
 - Avoid yet another failed reorg

-But without a clear picture of how value flows,or where it’s blocked,it’s impossible to lead change with confidence.
+But without a clear picture of how value flows,or where it’s blocked, it’s impossible to lead change with confidence.

 ### How the Fast Flow Platform helps